BiGCAT-UM/BLAST-OER/which.md

 # Which BLAST to use

+Blast can also be used to align two sequences, but is most commonly used to compare a sequence against all entries in a database of sequences.

 The NCBI BLAST website has a few variants that people can use:

 * Nucleotide BLAST (blastn): search for similar nucleotide sequences in a nucleotide sequence database